Your guide to the 1977 Silver Jubilee coin

 In 1977 Queen Elizabeth II celebrated her Silver Jubilee - 25 years on the throne - and The Royal Mint marked the occasion by producing a commemorative crown.

-The design of the Silver Jubilee Crown
+What are the design features of the Silver 1977 Jubilee Crown coin?

 The obverse of the coin featured a portrait of the Queen in Guards uniform and on horseback, similar to the design of the 1953 Coronation crown.
 The text reads: 'ELIZABETH II DG.
 REG FD 1977'.